ribailey/gghybrid/README.md

 To cite package ‘gghybrid’ in publications use:

 Richard Ian Bailey.
 (2022). ribailey/gghybrid: gghybrid R package for Bayesian hybrid index and genomic cline estimation (v2.0.0).
-Zenodo. https://doi.org/10.5281/zenodo.6353157
+Zenodo.
+DOI: https://doi.org/10.5281/zenodo.3676498

 Latest example code is in the file 'Example_code_RIBailey.R ', and the accompanying data set was downloaded and prepared from here: https://www.datadryad.org/resource/doi:10.5061/dryad.v6f4d